Sample Outline of a Basic Wedding Ceremony:

-Please remember, ALL ceremonies are different.
-I have left out the personal or romantic words I share because they are unique to me or the couple.
+Please remember, ALL wedding ceremonies are unique.
+I have left out the personal or romantic readings I share because they change often and I try to design them for each couple.
 This ceremony is just an example of a traditional order of service.
-In other words, this is a skeleton ceremony just so you can get a feel for it.
 I normally include scripture if appropriate, romantic poetry and some of my own special meditations.
 It can be completely non-religious if you prefer.

 (As the couple centers themselves in front of the minister/officiant.)